 • naming and changing a child’s name

-It gives a parent responsibility in making day-to-day decisions, such as where the child can go, who with and what they might eat.
+It also gives a parent responsibility in making day-to-day decisions, such as where the child can go, who with and what they might eat.

 Parental responsibility – married fathers

 All fathers, in England and Wales who are either married to their child’s mother or have their name on their child’s birth certificate automatically have parental responsibility.
-This legal term gives the father certain rights to make decisions about their child’s upbringing.

 Parental responsibility – unmarried fathers